the-data-center/Who-Lives/WhoLivesMarkdown.md

 The share of New Orleans adults who have a bachelor’s degree has grown across racial and ethnic groups since 1980.
-But while 72 percent of White adults in New Orleans have a bachelor’s, only 47 percent of Asian adults, 43 percent of Hispanic adults, and 27 percent of Black adults in New Orleans have a bachelor’s as of 2023.
+But while 72 percent of White adults in New Orleans have a bachelor’s, only 43 percent of Hispanic adults, and 27 percent of Black adults in New Orleans have a bachelor’s as of 2023.

 <img src="https://s3.amazonaws.com/files.datacenterresearch/who-lives/2024/09/bachovertime-1.png" style="display: block; margin: auto;" />